Cincinnati Bengals vs. New York Jets NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Jets stats and trends

-- New York's games this season have hit the over on three of six set point totals (50%).
+- New York's games this year have hit the over three times in six opportunities (50%).

 Home and road insights

-- In away games, Cincinnati is 3-1 against the spread, and 3-1 overall.
+- Away from home, Cincinnati is 3-1 overall and 3-1 against the spread.

-- This year, in four away games, Cincinnati has hit the over once.
+- In four road games this season, Cincinnati has hit the over once.

 Powered by Data Skrive.